-According to national singles coach Tey Seu Bock the mind games have started even before the Malaysian team, led by world No. 1 Lee Chong Wei, arrive in Guangzhou for the World Championships which will only begin on Wednesday at the Tianhe Gymnasium.
+According to national singles coach Tey Seu Bock the mind games have started even before the Malaysian team, for sale led by world No. 1 Lee Chong Wei, arrive in Guangzhou for the World Championships which will only begin on Wednesday at the Tianhe Gymnasium.

 Sue Bock expressed his displeasure and annoyance with the hosts, China, for not entertaining Malaysia’s request to train at the venue.